-A. Urban Village Zone.
-The R-MF Zone sign standards shall apply to multiple-family dwellings, and commercial zone sign standards (Section 17.07.120) shall apply to commercial uses.

-17.07.110 - Signs in manufacturing zones.
+- A. Urban Village Zone.
+The R-MF Zone sign standards shall apply to multiple-family dwellings, and commercial zone sign standards (Section 17.07.120) shall apply to commercial uses. - 17.07.110 Signs in manufacturing zones, industrial complexes and business parks.

-A. M (Manufacturing) Zone.

-- Permitted Signs.
-The following signs are specifically permitted for industrial complexes, subject to the approval of a Uniform Sign Program in accordance with Section 17.07.060.L of this Chapter: - a.
+- B. (Manufacturing) M Zone, Industrial complexes and business parks. - Permitted Signs.
+The following signs are specifically permitted for manufacturing zones, industrial complexes and business parks subject to the approval of a Uniform Sign Program in accordance with Section 17.07.060.L of this Chapter: - a.
 Wall Signs.
 One (1) wall sign is permitted for each wall face of the establishment, up to a maximum of four (4) wall signs.
 If said signs display commercial images or messages, they shall qualify as "onsite" commercial messages.
 In no case shall the total sign area of any unit or building exceed one (1) square foot of sign area for each linear foot of the unit's or buildings primary frontage.
 In no event shall the area of any one wall sign exceed 100 square feet.
 Wall signs shall not occupy more than 70 percent of the storefront or unit width.
 A wall sign may not project any of its height above the roof, eave line or parapet of the wall upon which it is mounted. - b.
 Monument Signs.
-One (1) Monument Sign not to exceed 30 square feet in sign area may be permitted to identify separate businesses or uses in the industrial complex.
+One (1) Monument Sign not to exceed 30 square feet in sign area may be permitted.
 The Monument Sign structure shall not exceed six (6) feet in height.
 Additional Monument Signs may be permitted on parcels having more than one (1) frontage if the signs are located at least 300 feet apart.
 Monument signs shall be placed in a landscaped area or planter of not less than 250 square feet and shall be located a minimum of five (5) feet from any right-of-way, sidewalk or driveway. - c.
 Pylon Sign.
 One pylon sign not to exceed 100 square feet in sign area will be permitted to identify separate business or uses in the industrial complex.
 The pylon sign structure shall not exceed 20 feet in height.
 Pylon signs shall be placed in a landscaped area or planter of not less than 250 square feet.
 Pylon signs shall be a minimum of five (5) feet from any right-of-way, sidewalk or driveway. - d.
 Commercial Directional Signs, On-Site.
-A maximum of two (2) on-site directional signs per drive approach each not to exceed a total of ten (10) square feet in area and four (4) feet in height. - 2.
-Signs Permitted for Uses Not in an Industrial Complex. - a.
-Wall Signs: One (1) wall sign is permitted for each wall face of the establishment, provided: There are not more than four (4) wall signs for any one establishment; if the display is used for a commercial message, then it must be onsite commercial; in no case shall the total sign area of any unit or building exceed one (1) square foot of sign area for each linear foot of the unit's or building's primary frontage and shall not exceed 100 square feet per sign.
-A wall sign shall not occupy more than 70 percent of the storefront or unit width.
-A wall sign may not project any of its height above the roof, eave line or parapet of the wall upon which it is mounted. - Monument Signs: One (1) Monument Sign not to exceed 30 square feet in sign area which may be permitted to identify a business.
-The Monument Sign structure shall not exceed six (6) feet in height.
-Monument signs shall be placed in a landscaped area or planter of not less
+A maximum of two (2) on-site directional signs per drive approach each not to exceed a total of ten (10) square feet in area and four (4) feet in height.